RyanAngelo/jetson-monitor/README.md

-# Jetson Orin Nano Monitor
+# Jetson Monitor

-A real-time web-based monitoring dashboard for Jetson Orin Nano devices.
+A real-time web-based monitoring dashboard for Jetson devices.
 This application provides a comprehensive interface to monitor system resources, performance metrics, and thermal status.

 ## Features